 “Oh,” I said, and then I realized why my name was on the patent and I’ll have to tell you the story.”
 (181)

-If there’s a better set-up for the story of the patent on nuclear-powered, rocket-propelled airplanes, feel free to suggest it in the comment section.
+If there’s a better introduction for the story of the patent on nuclear-powered, rocket-propelled airplanes, feel free to suggest it in the comments.